Social Worker (SY 20-21)

 - Provide direct services to the school community including:

-- Provide crisis intervention and behavior management to expedite students’ return to classrooms for learning and to build students’ ability t meet the school’s high expectations
+- Crisis intervention and behavior management to expedite students’ return to classrooms for learning and to build students’ ability to meet the school’s high expectations

 - Develop and implement curriculum for social and emotional development/intervention with students.